TeamHypersomnia/Hypersomnia/README.md

 ninja
 ```

-Note: the path to vcvarsall in the first line may differ if you're using a version of Visual Studio that is not **Visual Studio 2017 Preview Community**.
+Note: the path to ``vcvarsall.bat`` in the first line may differ if you're using a version of Visual Studio that is not **Visual Studio 2017 Preview Community**.

 Note: your computer **might start lagging heavily** for the duration of the build as ``ninja`` will use all available cores for compilation.